$ ~/cicdcalculator

 Are these prices accurate?>

-Numbers come from each vendor's public pricing page, verified April 2026.
+Numbers come from each vendor's public pricing page, re-verified June 2026.
 Real spend depends on your resource class, region, enterprise discounts (often 10-30% off list at six-figure ARR), and how often jobs queue or fail.
 Use the calculator as a sanity-check before sales calls, not a quote.

 Should I move to self-hosted runners?>